DoGab/puppet_ldap_enc/README.md

 |osversion|'7.6'|parameter - osversion|
 |state|'In use'|parameter - state|

-The output for the object above will produce an Ouput like below and passed to puppet.
+The output for the object above will produce an output like below and being passed to puppet.
 ```python
 $ /etc/puppetlabs/enc/puppet_ldap_enc.py srv01.example.com
 classes: &id001